algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

     void soundControlTask();
 }
 ```

-##### *sound loop*
+##### *Sound loop*

 The [electronic diagram](./image/SportShield%20-%20Electronics%20diagram%20.png) the buzzer is wired to the D2 pin. ``digitalWrite()`` is used to set the pin to High or low.

-Making the time last 10s can be done using freeRTOS.
+Making the time last 10 seconds can be done using freeRTOS.
 This is a pseudocode of how this could be implemented:

 ```cpp
 //the function loops the sound until it receive the notification to stop